engineering360/pinimajig/README.md

 ## Frontend
 All functionality is provided on the backend, and no javascript is delivered to the client.
-In the future javascript may be added as progressive enhancement to make the app more responsive and smooth.
+In the future javascript may be added as progressive enhancement to improve the user experience.